-The Federal Governments continues to offer support through its COVID-19 economic package.
+The Federal Government continues to offer support through its COVID-19 financial support.
 We’ll make sure income support and other payments made by the Government are processed as quickly as possible.

 The Government also gave you access to up to $10,000 of your superannuation in 2019-20, and a further $10,000 in 2020-21.
 Applications closed on 31 December 2020.

-* Important information - Based on your circumstances, you may defer repayments on your home loan, residential investment loan, lines of credit, personal loans, personal credit cards, equipment finance and personal overdrafts.
+* Based on your circumstances, you may defer repayments on your home loan, residential investment loan, lines of credit, personal loans, personal credit cards, equipment finance and personal overdrafts.